flutter/website/src/deployment/web.md

     Running this command automatically runs `flutter build web --release`, so you don't have to build your app in a separate step.

-For more information, visit the official [Firebase Hosting][] documentation for Flutter on the web.
+To learn more, visit the official [Firebase Hosting][] documentation for Flutter on the web.

 ## Handling images on the web

 The web supports the standard `Image` widget to display images.
-However, because web browsers are built to run untrusted code safely, there are certain limitations in what you can do with images compared to mobile and desktop platforms.
+By design, web browsers run untrusted code without harming the host computer.
+This limits what you can do with images compared to mobile and desktop platforms.

 For more information, see [Displaying images on the web][].